Julie Fitzgerald: Sydney Ku-ring-gai/Cenovis

 At state league level, Fitzgerald served as head coach of a team that represented the Ku-ring-gai area.
 She had previously coached several junior representative teams for the Ku-ring-gai Netball Association.
 Between 1994 and 1996, Fitzgerald served as head coach of the Sydney Ku-ring-gai/Cenovis team in the Mobil Superleague.
 The team featured a young Liz Ellis and Catherine Cox.
 In 1994 and 1996 they were Mobil Superleague semi-finalists.

 Sydney Swifts

 Between 1997 and 2007, Fitzgerald served as head coach of Sydney Swifts in the Commonwealth Bank Trophy league.
 With teams featuring Liz Ellis, Catherine Cox and Megan Anderson, she guided Swifts to premierships in 2001, 2004, 2006 and 2007.
-In 2004, 2006 and 2007 she was name Netball Australia Coach of the Year.
+In 2004, 2006 and 2007 she was named Netball Australia Coach of the Year.